Great Prizes up for grabs. Check out the Science Fair topics and start your project today!

 a) Why are humans exploring the possibilities of living in space, on Mars or other planets?

-b) What is wrong with Earth? why?
+b) What is wrong with Earth?
+Why?

-c) Ranginui (sky father), Papatuanuku (earth mother), Tangaroa (god of the sea & waterways), Tāwhirimātea (God of weather), Tāne Māhuta (God of the forest) - In what ways have humans impacted on the realms of these atua?
+Ranginui (sky father), Papatuanuku (earth mother), Tangaroa (god of the sea & waterways), Tāwhirimātea (God of weather), Tāne Māhuta (God of the forest) -

-4. Complete the Worksheets - What will life be like in 2100?
+4. Complete the Worksheets - What will life be like in 2100? (copy is below)

-a) read the predictions
+a) Read the predictions

 b) For each prediction - Identify which type/area of Science might be involved in this prediction, and give your own likelihood score out of 10.